Edmonton Indian Residential School

 At the time, Edmonton IRS also boarded some 50 students who were attending public schools in Jasper Place, in the west end of Edmonton.
 Many of these students were very unhappy at the school due to the lack of a recreation program and the poor facilities.
 It was difficult to accommodate these students elsewhere, however, because there were not enough foster homes in the Edmonton area.

-In the end, the committee concluded that the school could run for the next three to five years, but that, with the current trend toward integrating Aboriginal students into the public school system, the student population was bound to decline in the future.
+In the end, the committee concluded that the school could run for the next three to five years, but that, with the current trend toward integrating Indigenous students into the public school system, the student population was bound to decline in the future.
 The committee agreed that farm operations at the school should cease, since this work occupied too much of the principal’s efforts.
 The United Church, for its part, continued to see the need for a residential school or hostel to serve the children who required institutional care.
 Plans were made to redecorate the Edmonton school and update the plumbing, wiring, heating, and kitchen facilities.
 Meanwhile, the DIA and the church investigated the possibility of establishing hostel accommodation to replace the residence.

 By June 1960, Edmonton IRS had become, in effect, a student residence rather than a school, with all its boarders attending grades 3 to 12 in schools in Jasper Place.